srsran/srsRAN_matlab/README.md

 The folder `apps` contains a number of applications and examples that use tools of the *srsRAN-matlab* project.
 Before running them, remember to add the main *srsRAN-matlab* folder to the MATLAB search path.

 ### apps/simulators/PUSCHBLER
 An instance of the *PUSCHBLER* class provides a simulator object for PUSCH BLER and throughput evaluation.
-The following example shows how to evaluate BLER and throughput at `SNR = -6:0.2:-4` for the default configuration.
+The following example shows how to evaluate BLER and throughput at `SNR = -6:0.2:-4` dB for the default configuration.
 For more information, enter `help PUSCHBLER` at the MATLAB command line.
 ```matlab
 >> sim = PUSCHBLER       % Create a PUSCHBLER object.
 >> sim(-6:0.2:-4)        % Run the simulation.